Kneesnap/FrogLord/resources/documentation/games/greatquest/entity-descriptions.md

 # Available Types:
 # Items which store a quantity:
 # BONE, SEED,
-# Items which the player either has or doesn't have:
+# Items which are tracked just as "player has" or "player does not have":
 # CLOVER, FAKE_CLOVER, ENGINE_FUEL, TEMPLE_STATUE,
 #  SQUARE_ARTIFACT, CIRCLE_ARTIFACT, TRIANGLE_ARTIFACT, BONE_CRUNCHER_STATUE,
 #  CROWN, RUBY_SHARD, RUBY_SPHERE, RUBY_TEARDROP